 Once upon a time content was something new and Nokia failed to take notice, companies like Apple realized this and focused on making phones that allow us to do more than just make phone calls.
 What Nokia failed to realize was that, its ability to make millions of phones is what made it a market leader, but in order to remain a market leader they needed to know that content is king and start creating mobile phones with this in mind.

 The Tipping point

 Nokia needed to build phones with bigger storage, bigger displays, and bigger batteries.
-With Apple launching its first-generation iPhone in 2007 and the growing popularity of touch-screen phones, Nokia released its first all touch smartphone in 2008.
+With Apple launching its first-generation iPhone in 2007 and the growing popularity of touch-screen phones, Nokia released its first all-touch smartphone in 2008.
 Dubbed the 5800 Xpress Music, the device was also the first to run the touch-driven Symbian.
-Even though Nokia released a touch screen phone it didn’t have nearly as many apps as it’s competitors and it’s touch screen experience experience was dismal compared to iPhone.
+Even though Nokia released a touch screen phone it didn’t have nearly as many apps as it’s competitors and its touch screen experience was dismal compared to iPhone.

 Nokia’s unwillingness to embrace drastic change when it was required was probably the biggest reason that brought the mobile giant down.
 The company took way too long to embrace the content revolution and when it finally did it made way too many errors in its strategy.

 The Demise of Nokia